krnike96/Data_Structures_And_Algorithms/README.md

 ## About

-This repository is a personal project where I document my progress in learning and implementing data structures.
+This repository is a personal project where I document my progress in learning and implementing data structures and algorithms.
 It serves as a reference for myself and anyone interested in understanding how data structures work and how they can be implemented in code.

 Created on : March 2025